What’s the difference between Training and Learning? What impact can a culture of training vs. a culture of learning have on your business?

 Learning is about ongoing development and measuring course completions doesn’t give you an accurate snapshot of how engaged your trainee is in what they’re doing.
 This is why RedSeed calculates an Energy Score for retailer’s which is entirely focused on engagement (i.e. number of trainees; complete, in progress, inactive, not started).

-Energy is ranked on a scale of -100 to +100 with the average store high Energy store scoring 80-90.
+Energy is ranked on a scale of 0 to 100 with an average high Energy store scoring between 80 and 90.